Places power in your hands!

 CO2 – carbon dioxide

-The Island Power App has been developed by David G. Quirk, Behzad Hosseinzadeh and Francesco Piovesan in 2024 on behalf of the Energy and Sustainability Centre Isle of Man and with the financial support of the Manx Lottery Trust.
+The Island Power App has been developed by David G. Quirk and Behzad Hosseinzadeh in 2024 on behalf of the Energy and Sustainability Centre Isle of Man and with the financial support of the Manx Lottery Trust.

 The digital platform is powered by Webstartiom.